metaphori/template-latex-thesis/README.md

 3. **Complete the main content** (contribution, experiments)
     * If technical developments and experiments are needed, wait to have them done: this part of the thesis is a documentation of what you have achieved (i.e., the final system, the experimental results etc.).
 4. **Write Title, Introduction, Conclusion, and Abstract**

+Once you have written significant increments of your dissertation, consider **asking feedback to your supervisor**.
+Send your supervisor a PDF (possibly, a diff wrt the previous PDF you shared -- e.g., using tools like [Draftable](https://draftable.com/)).

 #### FAQs and practical aspects: